AI, progress & app workflow

 Section 2

-For "How to keep beginner AI suggestions private, useful, and realistic", the article should make one next action obvious.
-During an App Store comparison where every app seems to promise more than it can prove, "How to keep beginner AI suggestions private, useful, and realistic" has one practical test: whether anything changes in behavior.
-A useful answer for "How to keep beginner AI suggestions private, useful, and realistic" helps the reader pick a focus area before opening a full library before it asks for an install.
-Try the smallest version first for "How to keep beginner AI suggestions private, useful, and realistic": repeat the same sequence long enough.
+For "Private workflow: beginner AI suggestions", the article should make one next action obvious.
+During an App Store comparison where every app seems to promise more than it can prove, "Private workflow: beginner AI suggestions" has one practical test: whether anything changes in behavior.
+A useful answer for "Private workflow: beginner AI suggestions" helps the reader pick a focus area before opening a full library before it asks for an install.
+Try the smallest version first for "Private workflow: beginner AI suggestions": repeat the same sequence long enough to learn from it.
+Then ask whether routine reminders would reduce friction for "Private workflow: beginner AI suggestions" or simply.

 Section 3